 - Verbal complaints should be backed up in writing by the complainant if appropriate, some may require immediate action that does not allow time for this to happen.

 - It is important to recognise who made the complaint and whether it was received first hand or if the concern was passed on from someone else.
-If this is the case it is better that the information is received first hand.
-If a parent/guardian/carer or staff member at the nursery makes a complaint against the Supervisor it must be passed on immediately to the Committee Chair.
+If this is the case, it is better that the information is received first hand.
+If a parent/guardian/carer or staff member at the nursery makes a complaint against the Supervisor it must be passed on immediately to the lead Trustee.

 - A record of the child’s full name, age and date of birth must be made.